tslearn-team/tslearn/tslearn/docs/dtw.rst

 diagonal.

-First, the Sakoe-Chiba band is parametrized by a radius :math:`r` (number of off-diagonal elements to consider), as illustrated below:
+First, the Sakoe-Chiba band is parametrized by a radius :math:`r` (number of off-diagonal elements to consider, also called warping window size sometimes), as illustrated below:

 .. figure:: fig/sakoe_chiba.png
     :width: 30%